pinkymaxou/stargate-sgu/Build-Instructions/Build-Manual-RingMotor-2.md

 ![](./Assets/Back-plunger-arm-highspring-part.png)

-Install a 4 mm by 30 mm spring, I used one coming from a pen.
+Install a 4 mm by 30 mm spring, we used one coming from a pen.
 If it's too long you can cut it.

 ## Install the arm